the10thWiz/Rocket/site/guide/20-websockets.md

 The `<_>` route parameter will match anything, without requiring us to add a parameter to the handler.
-Now, if two client connects to `'/listen'`, they will still be able to see eachother's messages, but a client connected to `'/global'` can't see them.
+Now, if two client connects to `'/listen'`, they will still be able to see eachother's messages, but a client connected to `'/global'` (or any other url) can't see them.

 ### Broker

 It is not possible to get a `Channel` outside of an Event Handler.
 This is where the `Broker` comes in.
 It only has the `broadcast_to` method, but it can be extracted from the Rocket instance anywhere in the application.
-It is also a Request Guard, for convience when sending messages based on requests.
+It is also a Request Guard, for convience when sending messages based on HTTP requests.

+## Message caching and Re-sending

+Rocket does not perform any caching or automatic retry of messages.
+Rocket only attempts to send the message once, so it is quite possible for a client to miss a message.

+Both of these issues are typically solved by saving the messages to a database of some kind, and providing an HTTP route to get messages that have been sent previously.
+Then, if a client did not recieve a message, or wishes to get previous messages, they can use the HTTP route to get them.

 ## Rocket-Multiplex